hupkit/hupkit/docs/usage.md

 The `merge` command has a number of special options:

-* `--squash`: Squash the pull request before merging.
+* `--squash`: Squash the pull request before merging;

-* `--no-pull`: Skip pulling changes to your local base branch.
+* `--no-pull`: Skip pulling changes to your local base branch;

-* `--security`: Merge pull request as a security patch (uses the security category)
+* `--security`: Merge pull request as a security patch (uses the 'security' category);

 ### release

 Make a new release for the current branch, this creates a signed Git tag and GitHub release-page.

-The `release` command automatically generates a changelog and allows you to change it with additional in favorite editor.
-Use `--no-edit` to skip the editing, you change this later using the GitHub web interface.
+The `release` command automatically generates a changelog and allows to add additional info using your favorite editor.
+Use `--no-edit` to skip the editing, you can change the content later using the GitHub web interface.

 ```bash
 $ hubkit release 1.0.0
 ```

-A version is expected to follow the SemVer format, eg. `v1.0.0`, `0.1.0` or `v1.0.0-BETA1` Leading `v` is automatically added when missing and the meta version (alpha, beta, rc) is upper cased.
+A version is expected to follow the SemVer format, eg. `v1.0.0`, `0.1.0` or `v1.0.0-BETA1`.
+Leading `v` is automatically added when missing and the meta version (alpha, beta, rc) is upper cased.